Skip to Content

 1. Leave them in a dog crate.
 GSDs need a crate that’s no smaller than 48 inches.
 This large size will be enough for them to move around and stretch out comfortably.
 You mustn’t purchase too small of a crate; otherwise, they could develop joint and muscle problems from being cramped.
 Plus, they need a good crate pad to protect their joints, such as an orthopedic one.
 Check out my favorite crates here.
 My GSD loved her crate and often went to her special place to rest or chew her favorite toys.

 2. Gate off an area inside your house.
 You can use dog gates to fence off an area to keep them contained.
 Dog gates allow you to section off various off-limit areas of the house, leaving you to decide how much space your puppy can have to roam around.
 If you don’t like the idea of leaving them in a crate, it’s a great choice.
-There are loads to choose from, but I recommend the Carlson Pet Gate from Amazon as it’s extra tall and ideal for when your pup grows.
+There are loads to choose from, but I recommend the Carlson Pet Gate as it’s extra tall and ideal for when your pup grows.

 3. Consider letting them roam free throughout the house.
 Most owners of indoor German Shepherds eventually try this route.
 It provides them with enough space, and they are already familiarized with their surroundings – my GSD Willow was two years old before she was allowed to roam freely around the house.